Late time tails and nonlinear memories in asymptotically de Sitter spacetimes: Summary and Future Work

 In this paper, we have calculated the behavior of a scalar field in the late-time regime of perturbed de Sitter spacetime, where the perturbation is generated by a localized mass distribution.
 We performed the calculation in a (fictitious) frequency space that amounted to replacing delta functions with their integral representations.
 This allowed us to implement a spherical harmonic decomposition early on in the computation.
 We tested the method in \S \eqref{Section_MinkowskiFrequencySpace} by recovering a portion of Poisson's asymptotically flat results in \cite{Poisson:2002jz}.

-By taking the leading order terms of $\eta/\eta' \to 0$, $-r'/\eta' < -r/\eta' \ll 1$ expansion at the early stage of calculation, , we recognized three contributions to the observed scalar field at $(\eta,\vec{x})$ in the timelike infinity limit.
+By taking the leading order terms of the $\eta/\eta' \to 0$ and $-r'/\eta' < -r/\eta' \ll 1$ expansion at the early stage of calculation, we recognized three contributions to the observed scalar field at $(\eta,\vec{x})$ in the timelike infinity limit.
 The first term is the linear part of the scalar field propagation itself, coming from the tail of the de Sitter massless scalar Green's function.
 The second is just the linear part with a first order metric perturbation, where the initial scalar field is sensitive to both the internal and external mass multipoles.
 The first and second terms yield linear scalar memory, as $\eta/\eta' \to 0$ at fixed $r$: $\Psi$ does not decay back to zero but to a spacetime constant proportional to $H^2$.
-The third term is the non-linear part of the scalar field propagation, governed by the perturbed Green function.
+The third term is the non-linear part of the scalar field propagation, governed by the perturbed Green's function.
 Here, the scalar interacts with the gravitational potential of the central mass through scattering off the intersection of the future lightcone of the initial scalar profile and past lightcone of the observer.
-There is a nonlinear scalar memory effect like the linear case, where the scalar decays to a spacetime constant proportional to $H^3 M$, where $M$ is the total mass of the matter distribution.
-However, this nonlinear scalar memory does not appear to be sensitive at all to the higher mass multipoles.
-We also provided an analytic understanding of the decay law first uncovered by BCLK \cite{Brady:1996za} for the higher multipoles of the final scalar field: the $\ell$th moment decays in time as $\Psi^{(1)} \sim H^{3} r^\ell$.
+There is a nonlinear scalar memory effect like the linear case, where the scalar decays to a spacetime constant that scales as $(\GN M) H$ relative to the linear memory, where $M$ is the total mass of the matter distribution.
+Moreover, this nonlinear scalar memory does not appear to be sensitive at all to the higher mass multipoles.
+We also provided an analytic understanding of the decay law first uncovered by BCLK \cite{Brady:1996za} for the higher multipoles of the final scalar field: in static patch coordinate time $t_s$, the $\ell$th moment decays in time as $\Psi^{(1)} \sim H^{3} \exp(-\ell H t_s)$.

+We also examined the monopole portion of the same scalar field signal but at null infinity $v \to -2\eta' \gg u$ and late retarded times $u \gg r'$.
+It exhibited a novel feature compared to its timelike infinity cousin.
+Specifically, it contains an enhancement that scales as $v/(2u)$ relative to the nonlinear spacetime-constant memory.
+In the future, we hope to further investigate the physical origin(s) of this term, as well as its potential implications for the convergence of classical perturbation theory on de Sitter backgrounds.